BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Implementation Evaluation

-If implemented naively, the computation of all MPC keys in $SC$ (see \autoref{eqn:eccmpc}) would contain a high number of overlapped additions, and hence the price would be excessively high (see series \textit{``ECC-Affine (naive)''} in \autoref{fig:mpc-comparison}).\footnote{The same phenomenon occurs in MPC key computation of IA (see \autoref{eqn:eq1}) but with overlapped multiplications (see series \textit{``IA 1024 bits (naive)''}).} Therefore, in the code of $SC$ related to the computation of all MPC keys, we accumulate and reuse the value of the left part of \autoref{eqn:eccmpc} during iteration through all participants.
-Similarly, the full sum on the right part can be computed when processing the first participant, and then in each follow-up iteration, it can be subtracted by one item.
+and hence the price would be excessively high (see series \textit{``ECC-Affine (naive)''} in \autoref{fig:mpc-comparison}).\footnote{The same phenomenon occurs in IA (see \autoref{eqn:eq1}) but with overlapped multiplications (see series \textit{``IA 1024 bits (naive)''}).} Therefore, in the code of $SC$ related to the computation of all MPC keys, we accumulate and reuse the value of the left side of \autoref{eqn:eccmpc} during iteration through all participants.
+Similarly, the sum at the right side can be computed when processing the first participant, and then in each follow-up iteration, it can be subtracted by one item.
 However, we found out that subtraction imposes non-negligible costs since it contains one affine transformation (which we later optimize).
-In the result, we found pre-computation of all right items in the expression during the processing of the first participant as the most optimal.
+In the result, we found pre-computation of all intermediary right items in the expression during the processing of the first participant as the most optimal.
 The resulting savings are depicted as \textit{``ECC-Affine (caching)''} series in \autoref{fig:mpc-comparison}.
-We applied the same optimization for IA; however, even after adding a further optimization (i.e., pre-computation of modular inverses -- see \autoref{sec:optim-modular-inv}), the costs were still prohibitively high (see \textit{``IA 1024 bits (caching+modi)''} series in \autoref{fig:mpc-comparison}) and the maximum number of participants fitting the block gas limit was equal only to 29.
+We applied the same optimization for IA; however, even after adding a further optimization (i.e., pre-computation of modular inverses; see \autoref{ssec:optimizatations}.4), the costs were still prohibitively high (see \textit{``IA 1024 bits (caching+modi)''} series in \autoref{fig:mpc-comparison}) and the maximum number of participants fitting the block gas limit was equal only to 29.

-\subsubsection{Affine VS Jacobi Coordinates.}
+\subsubsection{\textbf{(2) Affine vs. Jacobi Coordinates.}}